History of the Pittsburgh Pirates: Early struggles in the National League

 The Alleghenys were severely crippled during the 1890 season, when nearly all of their stars jumped to the Pittsburgh Burghers of the Players' League.
 With a decimated roster, the team experienced what is still the worst season in franchise history, going 23–113.
 The allegiances of Pittsburgh baseball fans also jumped to Players League, leading to trouble at the box office for the Alleghenys.
 The Alleghenys ended up playing their last 29 home games on the road, and finished the season with a total attendance of about 16,000 fans.

 Fortunately for the Alleghenys, the Players' League collapsed after a single season and the players were allowed to return to their former teams.
 A reorganized Pittsburgh club, formed from a merger of the Alleghenys and the Burghers, recovered the services of several players who had jumped to the upstart league a year earlier.

 The new owners also signed highly regarded second baseman Lou Bierbauer, who had previously played with the AA's Philadelphia Athletics.
 The Athletics failed to include him on their reserve list, and Pittsburgh picked him up.
 Nonetheless, this led to loud protests by the Athletics, and in an official complaint, an AA official claimed Pittsburgh's actions were "piratical".
-This incident (which is discussed at some length in The Beer and Whisky League, by David Nemec, 1994) quickly accelerated into a schism between the leagues that contributed to the demise of the A.A.
+This incident (which is discussed at some length in The Beer and Whisky League, by David Nemec, 1994) quickly accelerated into a schism between the leagues that contributed to the demise of the AA.
 Although the Pittsburgh club was never found guilty of wrongdoing, its allegedly "piratical" act gained it the occasional nickname "Pirates" starting in 1891.
 Within a few years, the nickname caught on with Pittsburgh newspapers.
 Additional nicknames for the team in the 1890s included the Patriots, the Alleghenies (sometimes shortened to Allies) and the Braves.
 By the turn of the century, "Pirates" had become the most popular nickname, and was first acknowledged on the team's uniforms in 1912.